Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupAnki.md

 6. In Anki: `Browse` > on the left side under `Note Type` > `JP Mining Note` > `Card...` > `Styling` > Scroll down to the bottom
 	- Paste [this](https://pastebin.com/mu2jrrjB) AFTER the `INSERT CUSTOM CSS BELOW` line
-    - Editing only 1 card is enough
+    - Editing only 1 card is enough for this to take effect to everything

     ![Custom CSS](../img/custom-css.png){height=250 width=500}